yanpla/yanplaRoles/README.md

 The Janitor is an impostor role that can clean up bodies.

+## Miner

+The Miner is an impostor role that can create new vents around the map.

 ## Captain

 The Captain is a modifier that grants the ability to call an emergency meeting from anywhere on the map, without needing to be at the emergency button.